Jean's Bible Study Topics of the New Testament

 1Cor 16-13

-· (84c) Thy kingdom come Ø Be on the alert Ø Be faithful until Jesus comes
+(84ca) Thy kingdom come >> Be on the alert >> Be faithful till Jesus comes >> Endure to the end

-· (98a) Thy kingdom come Ø Endurance Ø Rooted deeply Ø Standing firm in the faith Ø Be strong
+(98a) Thy kingdom come >> Endurance (Thorn in the flesh) >> Rooted deeply >> Standing firm in the faith >> Be strong

-· (137k) Temple Ø Building the temple (with hands) Ø Maturity Ø Stages of maturity are levels of accountability Ø It is our responsibility to be mature
+(137k) Temple >> Building the temple (with hands) >> Maturity >> Stages of maturity are levels of accountability >> It is our responsibility to be mature

 1Cor 16-14

-· (250a) Priorities Ø God’s prerequisites Ø Sequence of priorities Ø In all things ... Ø Glorify God in all things
+(250a) Priorities >> God’s prerequisites >> Sequence of priorities >> In all things ... >> Glorify God in all things

 1Cor 16,15-18

-· (72j) Hierarchy of authority Ø More Authority The More Responsibility Ø The strong shall help the weak – Paul encouraged the Corinthians to receive the household of Stephanas.
+(72j) Authority >> Hierarchy of authority >> More Authority The More Responsibility >> The strong shall help the weak – Paul encouraged the Corinthians to receive the household of Stephanas.
 They devoted themselves to the ministry of building up the saints, instructing the Corinthians that they should be in subjection to such men and to all those who help in the work of the Lord.
-For Paul to have to say this to the Corinthians demonstrates the level of immaturity the Corinthians had to despise those who were faithful in Christ, interpreting it as weakness.
-Those whom Paul sent to them understood their calling and were sent as model Christians for the Corinthians Church to follow their example.
-The Corinthians still clung to a worldview that was essentially satanic in nature, whereas those who served the Lord sent by Paul to help encourage them in their faith were at peace, and wanted nothing more than to walk in love.
-They were not interested in competition of any sort, only to serve, and the Corinthians didn’t understand this yet.
-They weren’t to the point of maturity to fully comprehend this kind of life.
-They could apparently visualize themselves in heaven, but couldn’t visualize themselves walking in the Spirit while still in the flesh, and for this reason they had a hard time understanding those that did.
+For Paul to say this demonstrates the Corinthians' level of immaturity to despise those who were faithful in Christ, possibly interpreting it as weakness.
+Those whom Paul sent to them understood their calling and were sent to model Christianity for them in hope that they would follow their example.
+The Corinthians still clung to a worldview that was essentially satanic, whereas those who served the Lord sent by Paul to help encourage them in their faith were at peace, and wanted nothing more than to walk in love.
+They were not interested in competition of any sort, only service, and the Corinthians didn’t understand this.
+They weren’t at a level of maturity to fully comprehend this kind of life, and apparently had a hard time understanding those who did.

-· (73c) Authority Ø Respect your leaders Ø The ministry to the saints
+(73c) Authority >> Respect your leaders >> The ministry to the saints

-· (100m) Thy kingdom come Ø Devotion Ø In your ministry to people Ø Devoted to ministering to their physical needs
+(100m) Thy kingdom come >> Devotion >> In your ministry to people >> Devoted to ministering to their physical needs

-· (130f) Thy kingdom come Ø Manifestations of faith Ø Unity Ø Committed to caring for the needs of the body Ø Committed to supporting one another -- These verses go with verses 1-12
+(130f) Thy kingdom come >> Manifestations of faith >> Unity >> Committed to caring for the needs of the body >> Committed to supporting one another -- These verses go with verses 1-12

-· (236e) Kingdom of God Ø Pursuing the kingdom Ø Invest your strength into the kingdom Ø Invest your labors – Paul gave a list of people who were supporters of the churches, who went as missionaries helping people serve the Lord and strengthening their faith and demonstrating the kind of life the Christian has been called to walk.
+(236e) Kingdom of God >> Pursuing the kingdom >> Invest your strength into the kingdom >> Invest your labors – Paul gave a list of people who were supporters of the Churches, who went as missionaries helping people serve the Lord and strengthening their faith, demonstrating the kind of life the Christian has been called to walk.
 These are men of God whom Paul was most grateful.
-He mentioned numerous times that he felt alone in the world, because the church was largely unwilling to serve the Lord, though Paul was very demanding; he expected nothing less than everything.
+He mentioned numerous times that he felt alone in the world, because the Church was largely unwilling to serve the Lord, though Paul was very demanding and expected nothing less than everything.
 Imagine the problem he had with the Corinthians who were sloppy in their faith.
-For this reason people like Timothy and others who supported him and the churches were a tremendous encouragement to Paul.
-To know there were others who had a genuine heart and a kindred spirit, gave him much optimism on those lonely nights in his prison cell.
+For this reason people like Timothy and others who supported him and the Churches were a tremendous encouragement to Paul.
+To know there were others who had a genuine heart and a kindred spirit, gave him optimism on those lonely nights in his prison cell.

 1Cor 16-15,16